-ORIENTATION / PLACEMENT |
+Orientation / Placement |

-Orientations are held every Sunday at 2:00PM.
+Orientations are held every Sunday.
 The orientation is required for new students who begin on Monday.
 Class schedules are distributed and the program is reviewed in detail.
 The Spanish proficiency level and subsequent placement of each student is determined at the orientation.
 This is the best opportunity for students to become acclimated to their new environment, meet their new peers and receive answers to any last minute questions.

 All tuition balances are paid at the orientation.
 Payments can be made by check, travelers check, money order or US currency.
 No credit cards are accepted.